The Fair Housing Act is a federal law enacted in 1968 that prohibits discrimination in the purchase, sale, rental, or financing of housing.

 When deciding whether or not to rent to a tenant you can decide on the following grounds:

-Make sure to be consistent with your tenant screening process, treating every prospective tenant the same way.
+Be consistent with your tenant screening process, treating every prospective tenant the same way.
 Require the same documents, referrals, and fees.

 Some states have additional protected classes, such as sexual orientation, age, and even student status.
 So, make sure to check your local and state fair housing laws to ensure you are following them exactly.